-How many season do you have where you live?
+How many seasons do you have where you live?

-All this questions will define what you need to keep from what you already own.
+All these questions will define what you need to keep in your wardrobe from what you already own.

-For instance: I live in London, where there are 4 season, but the winter months are usually longer than the summer ones.
+For instance: I live in London, where there are 4 seasons, but the winter months are usually longer than the summer ones.

 I am sporty but I don't go to the gym, I rarely go out when I am off and when I do is for casual dinners/events.

-Therefore I will need the majority of my clothes to be suitable for work, I need comfy shoes as I stand 9 hours a day, what I wear at work is ok for my free time and I will need loungewear to stay at home/workout.
+Consequently, I will need the majority of my clothes to be suitable for work, I need comfy shoes as I stand 9 hours a day, what I wear at work is ok for my free time and I will need comfy loungewear to stay at home/workout.

-This section is deeply related to the one above and it is a consequence of self awareness.
+This section is deeply related to the one above and it is a consequence of self-awareness and intentionality.

-The truth is, unless you determine what your REAL style is, you'll keep struggling with your wardrobe.
+The truth is that unless you define your REAL style, you'll keep struggling with your wardrobe.

-The question that we need to ask ourselves after being aware of your lifestyle is:
+The question that we need to ask ourselves after being aware of our lifestyle is: